-Fender Serial Number Lookup: Decoding Guide
+Fender Serial Number Lookup

 Fender serial numbers span many decades, with different code arrangements.
 Some, are more complex than others, but they all provide some important information to the owner.
-It’s a practical tool for those who seek to understand the lineage of their instrument.
+It’s a practical tool for those who seek to understand the history of their instrument.

-We have more great decoder tools:
+We have more great serial number decoder tools:

 Understanding Fender Serial Numbers